-5 Sounds that Are Making Your Spanish Pronunciation Sound Super Gringo Posted by Jakob Gibbons on Dec 28, 2015 in Pronunciation
+5 Sounds that Are Making Your Spanish Pronunciation Sound Super Gringo Posted by Jakob Gibbons on Dec 28, 2015 in Uncategorized

 Speaking Spanish is kind of hard.

 Not just because every word has about 34 different meanings, but also because of its many nuanced sounds.
 For speakers of other languages, the sounds of Spanish — especially the consonants — can be counterintuitive.
 V‘s that sound more like B‘s and diphthongs that sound like not much of anything are just a few of the reasons you probably sound muy gringo when you speak Spanish.